BuildEmpire/apartment/README.md

 ```
 php artisan apartment:make [name of schema/apartment]
 ```
-<b>Important:</b> Apartment names can only start with a letter and may only contain lowercase letters, numbers, or underscores.
+Important: Apartment names can only start with a letter and may only contain lowercase letters, numbers, or underscores.

 Listing Apartments
 ------------------